• Facebook

 This pan seared salmon is tender salmon fillets coated in the most delicious garlic butter sauce.
 A super easy dinner option that can be on the table in less than 20 minutes!

 Salmon is a quick and healthy meal that takes minimal effort to cook.
-I often find myself making marinated salmon, salmon foil packets and this fabulously delicious pan seared salmon.
+I often find myself making seafood recipes such as marinated salmon, salmon foil packets and this fabulously delicious pan seared salmon.
+Sprinkle on some homemade salmon seasoning to make this dish even more delicious!

 Pan seared salmon fillets in garlic butter sauce.

-When I’m looking for a simple meal that I know everyone will love, I turn to pan seared salmon.
-Salmon takes just minutes to cook, and the sauce for this dish only contains 5 ingredients!
+When I’m looking for a flavor filled simple meal that I know everyone will love, I turn to pan seared salmon.
+It takes just minutes to sear salmon, and the sauce for this dish only contains 5 ingredients!
+The outside is crispy and brown and the inside is perfectly tender and flaky.
 It doesn’t get much easier than this.

 Raw salmon fillets in a pan.

-• To get the best golden brown crust on your fish, you’ll want to make sure your pan is very hot and that the salmon fillets are patted dry before they are added to the pan.
+• To get the crust on your fish, you’ll want to make sure your pan is very hot and that the salmon fillets are dry before you add them to the pan.
+Use a paper towel to pat the fish dry.
 Let your salmon cook undisturbed for about 5 minutes for the best results.

 • Be sure not to overcook your fish!
-Your salmon is done when it’s opaque and easily flakes.
+Salmon is ready to eat when it’s opaque and easily flakes.
 This typically takes about 5 minutes per side for an average sized salmon fillet.

-• Serve your salmon over rice, pasta or mashed potatoes to soak up all that delicious butter sauce.
-I also add a green vegetable on the side such as asparagus, broccoli or zucchini.
+• Serve your salmon over rice pilaf, angel hair pasta or mashed red potatoes to soak up all that delicious butter sauce.
+I also add a green vegetable on the side such as sauteed asparagus, roasted broccoli, cucumber salad or zucchini cassserole.

 Sauteed salmon fillets in a metal skillet.